-- 4. evaluate influences to inform alternate approaches - 5. justify a new viewpoint supported by knowledge gained through continued self-directed inquiry
+- 4. evaluate art practices, traditions, cultures and theories to inform alternate approaches - 5. justify a new viewpoint supported by knowledge gained through continued self-directed inquiry

-The student work has the following characteristics: Marks evaluation of interrelationships of visual language and influences that demonstrate purposeful problem-solving and considered choices justification of continued self-directed inquiry and independent viewpoint supported by knowledge of how audiences engage with focus and previous artworks 5-6 evaluation of alternate art-making approaches and practices of self and others that inform new ideas, media, techniques and/or processes justification of a new intended outcome supported by strengths, implications and limitations of alternate approaches 3-4 evaluation of influences that inform alternate approaches justification of a new viewpoint supported by knowledge gained through continued self-directed inquiry 2 examination of art practices, traditions, cultures or theories justification of viewpoints, language and expression supported by knowledge of artwork of self and others 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks evaluation of choices demonstrating knowledge and understanding of interrelationships of visual language and influences justification of continued self-directed inquiry and independent viewpoint supported by knowledge of how audiences engage with focus and previous artworks 6-7 evaluation of alternate art-making approaches and practices of self and others that inform new ideas, media, techniques and processes justification of a new intended outcome supported by strengths, implications and limitations of alternate approaches 4-5 evaluation of art practices, traditions, cultures and theories that inform alternate approaches justification of a new viewpoint supported by knowledge gained through continued self-directed inquiry 3 examination of art practices, traditions, cultures and theories justification of viewpoints and selection of visual language and expression supported by knowledge of artwork of self and others 2 identification of artworks and approaches to state an opinion 1 does not satisfy any of the descriptors above.
 0